Friday, July 10, 2009

 On The Lookout

 Events to look out for in the coming months?
-Well, Zain will team up with MTVBase Africa to give you yet another edition of the MTV Base African Music Awards better known as the MAMAs.
+Well, Zain will team up with MTVBase Africa to give you yet another edition of the MTVBase Africa Music Awards better known as the MAMAs.
 Last year’s maiden edition held in Abuja did receive not a few knocks so here’s hoping they better get this one right this time.

 MTN’s Project Fame West Africa is already screening on AIT and MITV while Zain again looks to take up after them with its own Music Talent show, Idols West Africa 2.
 Honestly, after seeing the quality of winners that emerged from previous editions of both shows, we definitely can’t wait to get on this one.